caityp/caityp.github.io/_posts/2018-01-03-hotel-wherever.md

 categories: [world,nature]
 tags: [California,Florida]
 image:
-  path: /assets/wyoming2.jpg
+  path: /assets/birdseye.jpg
-  thumbnail: /assets/thumbnails/wyoming2-400x200.JPG
+  thumbnail: /assets/thumbnails/birdseye-400x200.JPG
-  caption: "Ranchland near Casper, WY.
+  caption: "Storefronts in Birdseye, IN.
 Photo: C. Peterson"
 ---
 ### The perks of ditching the key card
 I've had enough of hotels in this short lifetime.
-Weekends traveling college soccer games, academic conferences, family vacations - all of them came along with a hotel key and a room, each one identical to all the others.
+One weekend after another traveling to college soccer games, academic conferences, family vacations - all of them came along with a hotel key and a room, each one identical to all the others.

 Hotel chains, I assume, offer the same comfort and consistency that restaurant